Can I get assistance from you outside of the Oklahoma City area?

 Can you help me with my rent on my apartment?

-The Housing Authority can not directly help you with your rent to a private, non-Section 8 Landlord or Property Management company.
-However, if you are paying more than 30% of your monthly adjusted gross income for rent, and if you are eligible or appropriate for assistance, you should consider leasing one of our Public Housing units or applying for Section 8 assisted housing.
+The Housing Authority can not directly help you with your rent to a private, non-Housing Voucher Landlord or Property Management company.
+However, if you are paying more than 30% of your monthly adjusted gross income for rent, and if you are eligible or appropriate for assistance, you should consider leasing one of our Public Housing units or applying for the Housing Voucher Program.

 How long does it take to get housing?